DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

     - DAMAGE_UNDEAD:2
     - DURABILITY:3
 ```
-Note that the enchantment names do differ than the ones that display in game, the names to use can be found on [spigots page](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/enchantments/Enchantment.html)
+Note that the enchantment names do differ than the ones that display in game, the names to use can be found on [Spigot's page](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/enchantments/Enchantment.html)

 You can get this item in-game by typing `/ex give fancy_sword`